MicrosoftDocs/learn/learn-pr/azure/control-access-to-azure-storage-with-sas/includes/2-authorization-options-azure-storage.md

 Azure Storage creates two 512-bit access keys for every storage account that's created.
 You share these keys to grant clients access to the storage account.
 These keys grant anyone with access the equivalent of root access to your storage.

-We recommend that you manage your storage keys with Azure Key Vault.
-It's then easy to rotate keys on a regular schedule to keep your storage account secure.
+We recommend that you manage storage keys with Azure Key Vault because it is easy to rotate keys on a regular schedule to keep your storage account secure.

 ### Shared access signature